 Herds of wild cattle used to roam this land.
 On his famous ride in 1833 from Port Louis, East Falkland, Charles Darwin killed and ate one of these wild cattle by Smoko Mountain.

 The early pioneer farmers eradicated the wild cattle and started to fence the land for sheep.
 Bluff Cove has been producing wool for over 150 years.
 The wool was exported to Bradford in England, which was the centre of the world wool trade.

 Once a year, the sheep are shorn in the farm woolshed.
 The fleeces are baled and shipped to England.

 The best quality wool is scoured, spun and woven with a herringbone twill pattern into a beautiful 100% pure new wool tweed fabric that is sold to our visitors.

-Designed by Hattie with Lovat Mill in Scotland, the tweed is inspired by the colours and textures of the Falkland landscape and, new this season, Falkland seascape.
+Designed by Hattie with Lovat Mill in Scotland, the tweed is inspired by the colours and textures of the Falkland landscape and seascape.
 It is hand-finished at Bluff Cove and is the only Falkland tweed.